John Akomfrah: Solo presentations

-From 4 November 2025 – 8 February 2026, the Museo Nacional Thyssen-Bornemisza and the TBA21Thyssen-Bornemisza Art Contemporary presented ‘John Akomfrah: Listening All Night To The Rain,’ a reimagining of Akomfrah's work for the British Pavilion at the 60th Venice Biennale.
+From 4 November 2025 – 8 February 2026, the Museo Nacional Thyssen-Bornemisza and the TBA21Thyssen-Bornemisza Art Contemporary presented "John Akomfrah: Listening All Night To The Rain", a reimagining of Akomfrah's work for the British Pavilion at the 60th Venice Biennale.

 In 2025, the Baltimore Museum of Art and the Menil Collection, Houston, commissioned Akomfrah "to create an immersive multichannel video installation."
-The work will premiere in Baltimore and remain on display from November 16, 2025 – February 1, 2026, before travelling to the Menil Collection in April 2026.
+The work will premiere in Baltimore and remain on display from November 16, 2025 – February 1, 2026, before travelling to the Menil Collection from April 24 – October 11, 2026.